 E. Cloete, N.P.
 Khumalo and M.N.
 Ngoepe.
 The what, why and how of curly hair.
 A review.
 Proceedings of the Royal Society A. 2019.

 D: FLUID DYNAMICS

 Modelling and analysis of the flow of complex fluids

-Ongoing work is concerned with the mathematical modelling, analysis and computational solution of flows of complex (non-Newtonian) fluids under various conditions.
+Ongoing work is concerned with the mathematical modelling, analysis and computational solution of the complex flows of Newtonian and complex (non-Newtonian) fluids and nanofluids under various conditions.
 Of general interest are investigations of the effects of non-isothermal processes and/or flow non-homogeneities in polymeric (viscoelastic) flows with applications in engineering and biological systems.